gusztavvargadr/packer/README.md

 ## Overview

 **Note** This section covers the details of the published [Vagrant boxes] this repository builds.
-See the [Getting started] section to build your own Vagrant boxes and virtual machine images.
+See the [Getting started] section to build your own virtual machine images and Vagrant boxes.

-This repository contains [Packer] templates to build [Vagrant] boxes and native virtual machine images for the following scenarios:
+This repository contains [Packer] templates for the following scenarios:

 - Core [operating systems] for generic experiments with Windows 10 and Windows Server 2016 and Docker.
 - [.NET development] using Visual Studio 2017, 2015 and 2010.
 - [.NET hosting] using IIS and SQL Server 2014.

-The virtual machine images are built for [Hyper-V] - supporting [nested virtualization] -, [VirtualBox] and [AWS] and are provisioned using [Chef].
+The virtual machine images and Vagrant boxes are built for [Hyper-V] - supporting [nested virtualization] -, [VirtualBox] and [AWS] and are provisioned using [Chef].

 All the components, including the core operating systems, share the following characteristics: